Nursing Ranks & Levels Explained

 - Quality Improvement (QI) Executive

-A nursing director, also known as a unit manager, works directly with patients and staff within the healthcare setting and handles various administration and management duties within respective nursing units.
+A Director of Nursing, also known as a unit manager, works directly with patients and staff within the healthcare setting and handles various administration and management duties within respective nursing units.

 Nursing Directors are registered nurses with a minimum education of an MSN, with a focus on business administration.
 They have many years of experience working in nursing and other administrative roles.